Pandinosaurus/visualizeDnnBlobs/README.md

 In this code sample, an example is provided with the GoogleNet model from the Caffe Model Zoo.

 ## What it does not :
-It does not demosntrate how to classify an image in OpenCV with a trained network.
+It does not demonstrate how to classify an image in OpenCV with a trained network.
 See the offical OpenCV documentation for the DNN module for a classification tutorial : https://docs.opencv.org/trunk/d5/de7/tutorial_dnn_googlenet.html.

 ## Requirements :